aryagowda11/Educational-chatbot-MLOps/README.md

 - **Containerization & Orchestration:**
   All services are containerized using Docker.
 Kubernetes handles orchestration, ensuring scalability, load balancing, and fault tolerance.

-- **Infrastructure as Code (IaC):**
-  Tools such as Terraform or CloudFormation are employed to manage cloud resources, ensuring consistent and reproducible environments.

 ### Monitoring & Maintenance

 - **Performance Monitoring:**
-  Tools like Prometheus, Grafana, and LangFuse monitor key metrics (response time, error rates, resource usage).
+  LangFuse monitors key metrics (response time, error rates, resource usage).
 This continuous tracking ensures that any issues are promptly identified and resolved.

 - **Feedback and Retraining Pipelines:**
   User feedback is automatically logged and triggers retraining cycles if performance dips below defined thresholds—drawing on strategies proven effective in other MLOps projects.